|

 necessary for sophisticated 3D graphics and interactive physical simulations.

-The book begins with linear algebra and matrix manipulation and expands
+The book begins with numeric representation, linear algebra and matrix manipulation and expands

 on this foundation to cover such topics as texture filtering, interpolation,

-animation, and basic game physics.
+animation, randomness, and basic game physics.
 Essential Mathematics focuses

 on the issues of 3D game development important to programmers and includes